csbence/searkt/README.md

-# Metronome Real-time Search
+# Searkt - Heuristic Search Library

-Metronome provides a unified API to compare offline, anytime, and real-time search algorithms over well defined domains.
+Searkt provides a unified API to compare offline, anytime, and real-time search algorithms over well defined domains.
 It comes with several popular hearistic search domains and algorithms, and allows users to provide their own.

 ## Configuration